dbrowning2/grapheneos/root.md

 # GrapheneOS root

-## Warning
+> [!IMPORTANT]
+> Pay special attention to the pixincreate/Magisk section.
+If you use stock Magisk you will soft brick your phone although it is easily recoverable it does require you to wipe your phone.

+> [!WARNING]
-MacOS loses the ability to talk to the phone in both adb and fastboot randomly when going between the OS and fastboot.
+> MacOS loses the ability to talk to the phone in both adb and fastboot randomly when going between the OS and fastboot.
 The ONLY fix I've found is to reboot the Mac.
+This has been reproduced on different generation M series Macbooks.

+> [!CAUTION]
+> All OS updates will remove root.
+You will have to run through this after every OS upgrade.
+You can not do a direct in place root via Magisk after an update and before a reboot.
+It won't hurt anything but it also won't work.

 ## Assumptions